KotelnikovKP/semd/README.md

 Assuming you have PostgreSQL Server installed on local machine.
 If it is not, then use [PostgreSQL Server Downloads](https://www.postgresql.org/download/)

-Run the following to create a schema and user and to grant privileges in `MySQL Command Line Client`
+Run the following to create a schema and user and to grant privileges in `SQL Shell (psql)`

 NOTICE!
 Come up with your own password and substitute it in the command below instead of `password`